torosumamus-collab/Nest-Nurture/content/posts/gentle-newborn-sleep-first-weeks.md

 > Caring for yourself isn't taking anything away from your baby.
 It's one of the ways you care for them.

 ## When to Talk to Your Pediatrician
 Most of what happens in these six weeks, however exhausting, falls well inside the range of normal.
-But a few things are worth a call rather than a wait-and-see: real difficulty waking your baby for feeds, breathing that seems labored or unusually fast, poor weight gain at checkups, a fever, or feeding that seems consistently painful or ineffective for either of you.
+But a few things are worth a call rather than a wait and see: real difficulty waking your baby for feeds, breathing that seems labored or unusually fast, poor weight gain at checkups, a fever, or feeding that seems consistently painful or ineffective for either of you.

 You know your baby better than any chart does.
 If something feels off in a way you can't quite name, that instinct is worth listening to.
 Call.
 It costs you a phone call, and it might cost you nothing at all, but it's never the wrong move.